Aare Latoosa of Ibadan

 As the successor state to Oyo Empire, Ibadan under the rule of generals called the shots, and appointed administrators for vassal states and towns.
 These administrators were called Ajeles.
 Many of the Ajeles ruled with high-handedness, and in Oke-Imesi, in today's Ekiti State, one Ajele forcefully had carnal knowledge of a woman who was returning from the farm.
 The woman turned out to be the wife of an Oke-Imesi prince, Fabunmi.
 The defiled woman, in tears, narrated her ordeal to her husband, and infuriated, Fabunmi drew his sword, marched to the Ajele's quarters, and beheaded him and his guards.
-Those of the Ajele's entourage that survived the carnage wrought by Fabunmi fled for dear lives, and returned to Ibadan, where they reported happenings to the Kakanfo, Latoosa.
+Those of the Ajele's entourage that survived the carnage wrought by Fabunmi fled for their lives, and returned to Ibadan, where they reported happenings to the Kakanfo, Latoosa.
 The Kakanfo saw reported developments at Oke-Imesi as an affront on his authority and declared war on the offenders, but he had underestimated the resolve of all states and towns that had Ajeles to repudiate them.
 Oke-Mesi, being Ekiti, sought the help of their ethnic kith and kin in Ijesaland, a famous general called Ogedengbe Agbogungboro, rallied warriors from Ekitiland and Ijesaland into a coalition of forces known as the Ekiti Parapo, jointly commanded by Ogedengbe and Fabunmi.
 Thus, in 1877, the series of battles that would later be known as Kiriji Wars began, and lasted for 16 years.
 It is said to be the longest civil war in global history.
 That is not all about the mystiques surrounding Kakanfo Momodu Obadoke Latoosa, Asubiaro Agadagudu.

 He is on record as the ruler that put an end to the inhuman treatment of slaves in Yorubaland when he decisively dealt with a renowned slave dealer and women leader, Efunsetan Aniwura.
 This story has been romanticised in movies, and is the subject of a Yoruba novel by Emeritus Professor, Akinwunmi Isola of the University of Ibadan.
 In 1885, while the Kiriji War was still on and the Europeans were in Berlin at a conference later known to history as the Scramble for Africa, Latoosa met his end in an unexpected way.

 He had a slave whom he loved a lot, and allowed the rights of a freeborn.
 Being under the protection of the Kakanfo, this slave took liberties beyond his rights, and was frequently reported to Latoosa who however continued to indulge him.
 On an occasion, the slave insulted one of Latoosa's generals, Balogun Osungbekun.
 Osungbekun chastised the slave, and according to some reports, had him whipped.
 The slave reported his ordeal to Latoosa, who summoned Osungbekun before him and demanded why he should treat his slave that way.
 Osungbekun, angered that a general like him could be asked to state his side of a case involving a slave, drew his sword and beheaded the slave.
 Other generals were present, and arrayed themselves on Osungbekun's side.
 Latoosa saw his error of judgement, and turned, entered his chambers, and took poison.